close

 Wedding traditions

 Every country has at least a couple of weird wedding traditions and superstitions that have gone on for so long that we don’t even question them anymore.
 Germany is not exempt from these.
-During a German wedding, rice – instead of flowers – is thrown at the bride and groom to ensure fertility and many, many kids.
+During a German wedding, rice – instead of flowers – is thrown at the bride and groom to ensure fertility and many kids.
 So maybe avoid this tradition if you’re not that keen on children!

 Rice throwing tradition at weddings Germany

 It seems that’s not the only area in which flowers are replaced at a traditional German wedding.
-At the end of a wedding, when the bride usually throws her bouquet in lots of parts of the world, Germans follow a different tradition.
+At the end of a wedding, when the bride usually throws a bouquet in lots of parts of the world, Germans follow a different tradition.

-The couple sit down on their "marriage bed", while the bridesmaids and groomsmen turn around, slip off their socks and stockings, and fling them in the direction of the newly-weds.
+The couple sit down on their "marriage bed", while the bridesmaids and groomsmen turn around, slip off their socks and stockings, and fling them in the direction of the newlyweds.
 Whoever succeeds in hitting one of their faces will be the next to marry – so practice your backwards-throwing skills the next time you attend a German wedding!

 Breaking things